-We think water is amazing and we know how important it is – that’s why all our energy goes into making sure wonderful water is available to our customers, today and in the future.
-It’s why we invest wisely to make sure our pipes and reservoirs are always up to the challenge.
-One of our investments is the Birmingham Resilience Project (BRP).
+We think water is amazing and we know how important it is – that’s why all our energy goes into making sure wonderful water is available for our customers.

-We're creating a new back-up supply for Birmingham and surrounding areas which will keep water flowing for over a million customers for now and the future.
+We're creating a new backup water supply for Birmingham and surrounding areas to keep water flowing for over a million customers today and for future generations.

-For latest updates on progress with this work click here.
+For latest updates on creating the new backup supply click here.

 From the end of 2019, Birmingham will have two water sources.
 One from Wales and a back-up supply sourced from across the region.

-Customers will continue to be supplied from the current Welsh source except when we carry out maintenance on the aqueduct (up to eight weeks a year), or in the event of an emergency when the back-up supply will be used.
+Customers will be supplied with water from Wales, except when we are carrying out repairs to the Aqueduct (up to eight consecutive weeks a year), or in the event of an emergency when the backup supply will be used.